 I put out a call on Reddit to see if there were other browsers worth checking out.
 I heard about some browsers that I’d already seen bandied about (Brave) and some I’d never heard of (qutebrowser) and a few others.
 So I think for the first time in a decade, I’m excited about the browser space again.
 (Also, the old guard continues to innovate.
 This morning I read about a new, neat type of link that Google Chrome is pioneering.
 And the Mozilla foundation has a bunch of neat R&D projects like WebVR and the web of things.)
 The browsers I intend to check out (and maybe write a post or two about) are:

 - qutebrowser – “everyone” loves Vim.
 Nearly every editor has a Vim-compatibility mode.
 This browser takes that to the extreme.
 It’s a keyboard-based driver (perhaps it should be the default on the Rat Poison Window Manager) that uses a lot of Vim shortcuts – like hjkl for moving around on a page and : (colon) to give various commands to the browser.
 On the negative side, you have to completely relearn all your browser keyboard shortcuts.
-On the positive side, you have almost no need for any keyboard usage (there’s even a shortcut that gives you a shortcut letter to a link so you don’t have to go link-by-link as I’ve had to do in the past with a commandline browser) so it could be extra great for RSI sufferers who are trying to limit their mouse usage.
+On the positive side, you have almost no need for any mouse usage (there’s even a shortcut that gives you a shortcut letter to a link so you don’t have to go link-by-link as I’ve had to do in the past with a commandline browser) so it could be extra great for RSI sufferers who are trying to limit their mouse usage.
 There’s also probably a pretty bit productivity gain once you get used to the shortcuts because your hands never have to leave the keyboard.

 - Vivaldi – If you go through my old browser posts you’ll see that there was a chunk of time where I really loved Opera and ran it as my main browser on Windows.
 Vivaldi is the spiritual successor to Opera after the company went from being Scandinavian-owned to Chinese-owned.
 A bunch of the hackers went off to start Vivaldi.
 This, like Brave, is another Chromium-based browser.
 But they bring Opera-level customization and features to the browser to transform it into something unrecognizable for sharing the same code under the hood as Chrome.
 Of course, this makes it similar to qutebrowser in the sense that you really have to go all-in to truly comprehend and use all the features.
 (Just go to that front page and scroll through the features.
 As of today there are 15 features touted on the home page) This is why, like the original Opera, those who love Vivaldi LOVE Vivaldi.
 Once you get to that level, it’s hard going back to a plain browser.
 I’ve played with it a little, but haven’t really given it a proper spin.
 (Partially because when I first installed it onto Fedora it was still in Beta).
 I could see this possibly becoming my daily driver on Windows and maybe on Linux.